Strategic planning

 The summer months are a critical window to prepare your lists ahead of year-end: How can you grow your audience?
 What’s the segmentation strategy that maximizes engagement and ensures strong deliverability?
 With The Digital Co-Op, state-of-the-art predictive models and a vast data lake will identify the very best digital audiences for your mission.
 Members of the Co-Op are finding their best audiences depending on their unique goals, but a few common priorities can help drive big increases at year-end:

-1. Use the summer months to grow your list.
+- Use the summer months to grow your list.
 Email acquisition through The Digital Co-Op is more cost-effective than other channels – and recently, a new model upgrade is driving even stronger results, so right now is an exciting time to invest in list growth.

-2. Focus on reactivation.
-Like shopping in your own store, reactivation is an efficient way to grow your active list with existing supporters who’ve already shown an interest in your work.
+- Focus on reactivation.
+Like shopping in your own store, reactivation is an efficient way to grow your active list with existing supporters who’ve already shown interest in your work.
 The Digital Co-Op’s Reactivation model can score your inactive audience – the folks you’ve stopped emailing to protect your deliverability – to find the most promising (and least risky!) lapsed supporters to bring back into the fold.
 One organization even achieved a 317% return in one month at year-end.

-4. Raise Big Over SMS
+4. Don’t Miss Your Chance to Raise Big Over SMS

 We often talk about how SMS is one of the fastest-growing channels for digital fundraising, but what’s just as important to emphasize is the potential scale of that growth.
-At MissionWired, we have nonprofit clients whose text programs have reached million-dollar status, some of which we’ve helped build from the ground up, so when we say we’re seeing high rates of growth over SMS, we’re not just talking about the big percentage jumps you see with brand-new programs.
+At MissionWired, we have nonprofit clients whose text programs have reached million-dollar status, some of which we’ve helped build from the ground up.
+So when we say we’re seeing high rates of growth over SMS, we’re not just talking about the big percentage jumps you see with brand-new programs.
 This channel is the real deal and an area worthy of investment.

-Use longcode acquisition texting to drive opt-ins to your shortcode program.
+Using longcode acquisition texting to drive opt-ins to your shortcode program.
 Longcode texting, also referred to as peer-to-peer texting, can be a valuable acquisition tool to opt-in new supporters to your shortcode program – and to drive additional revenue in big moments like Giving Tuesday and Dec.
 31.

 Here’s another way that The Digital Co-Op can help: Just like email acquisition models, MissionSMS uses cutting-edge modeling and incredible amounts of data to identify your best audience to engage over mobile.
 You can use modeled longcode lists from MissionSMS to drive immediate revenue, and every supporter you convert will be opted into your shortcode list.